Go Stargazing at the top of Mauna Kea

 The program is very popular and reservations can’t be made, so preparing accordingly and having a backup activity in case the parking lot fills up is recommended.

-The climb to Mauna Kea may not be covered by your rental car agency’s agreement, as some approaches require four-wheel drive vehicles.
+The drive to Mauna Kea summit may not be covered by your rental car agency’s agreement, as some approaches beyond the visitor center require four-wheel drive.
 Check with your rental agency before proceeding or you may incur fines.
-Also, there is no gasoline available at the summit and the nearest gas stations are nearly 35 miles away.
+Also, there is no gasoline available on Mauna Kea and the nearest gas stations are nearly 35 miles away.
 Please fuel up before heading up the mountain.

 The temperature at Mauna Kea summit changes dramatically after dark and many guests don’t expect freezing temperatures on a Hawaiian vacation.
 Dressing warmly and bringing extra layers is highly recommended.
 I always wear pants, hiking shoes, a jacket with both wind and rain protection and a light hat and gloves.
 Of course, I like to be warm which is why I live in Hawaii. 😉